PREAMBLE AND SUMMARY

 31 December 2022: Isar 2, Emsland, Neckarwestheim 2.

-The authorization for power operation of a NPP may also expire before the above mentioned date if the respective assigned electricity volume has been generated.
+The authorization for power operation of a nuclear power plant may also expire before the above mentioned date if the respective assigned electricity volume has been generated.
 Electricity volumes may be transferred partially or in total from one NPP to another.
 For details, see Section 2.2.1 and Table 5B.

 2.1.2.
 Current organizational structure